joebywan/joebywan.github.io/_posts/2023-8-12-automation-for-watching-discounts.md

 While in choosing Make I'm technically not using a bash script, it's basically the same, just multiple scripts rolled up into one file.

-I used it to automate the TF init process, using bash logic to check if the package directory or zip file were already there, and if so, nuke them.
+I used it to automate the Terraform init process, using bash logic to check if the package directory or zip file were already there, and if so, nuke them.
 Means I'm starting fresh every time, so if there is a script update, it's definitely getting added into the zip.

-So now when I type make apply (as long as I'm authenticated on AWS properly) it'll initialise Terraform, clean up any old Lambda package builds, create a new one, re-downloading the modules, and drop the script in the directory ready for TF to zip it up and ship it off to AWS.
+So now when I type make apply (as long as I'm authenticated on AWS properly) it'll initialise Terraform, clean up any old Lambda package builds, create a new one, re-downloading the modules, and drop the script in the directory ready for Terraform to zip it up and ship it off to AWS.

 Works a treat!